Highsnobiety

 Your Highsnobiety privacy settings have blocked this Tiktok.

-Despite this being a money-crazed business, dollars and cents do not polite conversation make.
-It's longstanding and unspoken tradition to understate moneymakers, throwing the spotlight instead on the art of it all.
+Despite this being a money-crazed business, cash does not polite conversation make.
+It's longstanding and unspoken fashion tradition to understate moneymaking moments and products, instead throwing the spotlight over to the art of it all.

-The low-priced sub-label may have gone the way of the dodo but the glut of designer sneakers, $600 T-shirts, and celeb-powered scents represents the same desire among the powers that be to have their Erewhon smoothies and drink it, too.
+The low-priced sub-label may have gone the way of the dodo but the glut of designer sneakers, $600 T-shirts, and celeb-powered scents represents a similar desire among fashion houses to have their Erewhon smoothies and drink it, too.

-But, there, in Jacobs' 40th anniversary campaign — held by the man himself! — sits that inimitable Marc Jacobs Tote Bag.
+But, there, in Jacobs' 40th anniversary campaign — held by the man himself! — is that inimitable Marc Jacobs Tote Bag.

 It don't get more direct than that.